Jesse Livermore: Career

 He bought a $200,000 yacht, a rail car, and an apartment on the Upper West Side.
 He joined exclusive clubs and had mistresses.

-In 1908, he listened to Teddy Price, who told him to buy cotton, while Price secretly sold.
+In 1908, he listened to advice from cotton trader Theodore H. "Teddy" Price, who told him to buy cotton, while Price secretly sold.
 He went bankrupt but was able to recover all of his losses.

-In 1915, he filed bankruptcy again.
+In 1915, he filed for bankruptcy again.

 Following the end of World War I, Livermore secretly cornered the market in cotton.
-It was only interception by President Woodrow Wilson, prompted by a call from the United States Secretary of Agriculture, who asked him to the White House for a discussion that stopped his move.
+It was only intervention by President Woodrow Wilson, prompted by a call from the United States Secretary of Agriculture, who asked him to the White House for a discussion that stopped his move.
 He agreed to sell back the cotton at break-even, thus preventing a troublesome rise in the price of cotton.
 When asked why he had cornered the cotton market, Livermore replied, "To see if I could, Mr. President."

 In 1924–1925, he engaged in market manipulation, making $10 million trading wheat and corn in a battle with Arthur W. Cutten and engineering a short squeeze on the stock of Piggly Wiggly.

 In early 1929, he amassed huge short positions, using more than 100 stockbrokers to hide what he was doing.
 By the spring, he was down over $6 million on paper.
 However, upon the Wall Street Crash of 1929, he netted approximately $100 million.
 Following a series of newspaper articles declaring him the "Great Bear of Wall Street", he was blamed for the crash by the public and received death threats, leading him to hire an armed bodyguard.

 His second divorce in 1932, the non-fatal shooting of his son by his wife in 1935, and a lawsuit from his Russian mistress led to a decline in his mental health, while the creation of the U.S. Securities and Exchange Commission in 1934 imposed new rules that affected his trading.
 Although it is unknown exactly how it happened, he eventually lost his fortune and filed bankruptcy for the third time in 1934, listing assets of $84,000 and debts of $2.5 million.
 He was suspended as a member of the Chicago Board of Trade on March 7, 1934.

 In 1937, he paid off his $800,000 tax bill.

 In 1939, he opened a financial advisory business, selling a technical analysis system.